xdy/xdy-pf2e-workbench/docs/housepatcher.md

 depending on what mistake you made).
 It *might* complain about bad json and delete what you entered.
 Or it might brick your world.
 You *did* take a backup, right?

-The name and reason fields are optional and are not read by the patcher, it exists so you can document what the uuid points to.
+The name and reason fields are optional and are not read by the patcher, they exist so you can document what the uuid points to.
+(Actually, you can enter whatever fields you want other than "action", "uuid" and "data".
+Schema?
+Bah.
+We don't need no stinking schemas...)

 The array must start with a json that unlocks the compendium, then any number of jsons that update or delete entries, and finally a json that locks the compendium.